Community Based Learning

 Community based learning is required in the College of Professional Studies for graduation.
 Each major within the college has designated specific classes as Community Based Learning courses.
 Check with the department for an updated list of courses.
 PCPS Community Based Learning Time sheets.
 Time sheets must be printed, completed with appropriate signatures, and submitted to the PCPS Dean's Office, McGurrin Hallroom 111.
 Please be sure to make a copy for your records before submitting your sheet.
 Copies can made in the library with your royal card account.

 Several courses within the College of Arts and Sciences have a Community Based Learning component as well as courses within the SJLA (Special Jesuit Liberal Arts) Program.
-Download the SJLA Timesheet.
-Timesheets should be returned, completed, to the instructor of the course.
+Timesheets are available from the instructor of the course.

 Presentations to Classes